 1. Blueberries

 Lower in sugar than most fruits, and packed to the brim with antioxidants?
-Blueberries offer more than just a burst of flavor, and they don’t have to be limited to your breakfast pancakes!
-Aside from being an antioxidant powerhouse, blueberries contain vitamins such as vitamin A, C, and E.
+Exactly why blueberries made the top spot on our list.
+The small but mighty berry hosts a special type of antioxidant called anthocyanins — offering a variety of health (and skin) benefits.
+Aside from being an antioxidant powerhouse, blueberries contain vitamins such as A, C, and E.

 2. Red bell peppers

-While all bell peppers are nutritious but low in calories, red bell peppers should be your go-to snack to make a head start on your daily dose of vitamin C. While oranges are famous for their high vitamin C content, red bell peppers (eaten raw) have almost triple the amount of vitamin C per 100g!
-Vitamin C helps support the immune system, while reducing inflammation in the skin and helping it to look bright and radiant.
+While all bell peppers are nutritious but low in calories, red bell peppers should be your go-to for a head start on your daily dose of vitamin C. They boast even more of the necessary vitamin than oranges.
+And vitamin C helps support the immune system while reducing inflammation in the skin and boosting brightness.

 3. Tomatoes